Ban of open-flued gas space heaters

 Coroners Court inquest into the death of Sonia Sofianopoulos

-On 22 August 2018, Coroner Hawkins handed down her eight recommendations after conducting an inquiry into the tragic death of Ms Sonia Sofianopoulos.
-The Coroner found that the death of Ms Sofianopoulos was a result of carbon monoxide poisoning, caused by “a confluence of events that proved to be fatal”.
+On 22 August 2018, Coroner Hawkins finished an inquiry into the death of Ms Sonia Sofianopoulos.
+She found that Ms Sofianopoulos’s death resulted from carbon monoxide poisoning.

-The Victorian Government took steps to implement the Coroner’s recommendations and additional actions to improve public health and safety.
+The Victorian Government has taken steps to put the Coroner’s recommendations and other actions into place to improve public health and safety.

 Mandating standards for Type A gas appliances